AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/Boards-All-In-One/AIO-Board-flavours/_index.md

 +++
+title = "AIO Board flavours"
-title = "All-In-One Board versions and how to order" weight = 1
+linkTitle = "All-In-One Board versions and how to order" weight = 1
 +++